By Katie Kerwin McCrimmon and Erin Emery

 Are there enough vaccines available in the U.S. for people to get both their initial doses of vaccines and their booster doses?

 Yes.
 CDC health experts say that vaccines are plentiful.
 So, supply is not a problem.
-Get your initial vaccines as soon as possible and feel free to get a booster dose if you are eligible.
+Get your initial vaccines immediately if you have not already.
+And, if you are 16 or older and eligible for a booster dose, get it as soon as possible.

 Who is considered immunocompromised?